 - Full disclosure - Just to be honest - I double the salad olives because I love them.

 - Let the flavors blend at least two hours in the refrigerator before serving.
-Overnight is better.
+It's better the next day.

 - You may need to add a little more dressing just before serving if the macaroni soaks up all of the moisture.
 Just be prepared to make more and stir it in.